You're reading docs for Nextly Alpha. APIs may change between releases.

 Customization

-Configure admin panel behavior, plugin placement, and sidebar organization.
+Configure admin panel behavior, plugin placement, navigation permissions, and per-collection sidebar options.

 The admin panel is configured through the admin key in your nextly.config.ts.
-This page covers structural customization, specifically how you control what appears in the sidebar and where.
+This page covers structural customization — sidebar options, navigation permissions, and plugin overrides.
 For visual customization (logo, colors, favicon), see Branding.

-The admin block in defineConfig() accepts two top-level keys:
+The admin block on defineConfig() accepts two top-level keys:

 nextly.config.ts